These Iced Coffee Recipes are amazing! Learn how to make iced coffee at home and customize it with your favourite homemade syrups.

 - 2 espresso shots

-- 1/2 cup milk (I use 2% but you can use skim or whole as well!)
+- 1/2 cup milk I use 2% but you can use skim, whole or non-dairy as well

 Instructions